dougiesquire/CAFE-f6_documentation/docs/assessment.rst

 CAFE-f6 hindcast skill
 ----------------------

-The following pages present the skill assessment of a number of global and regional variables and processes:
+The following pages present the skill assessment of a number of global and regional variables and processes.
+If you wish to see anything added to these pages, please open an issue `here <https://github.com/dougiesquire/Squire_2022_CAFE-f6/issues>`_.

 .. toctree::
     :maxdepth: 2